qbreis/react-pop-a-popup-balloon/documentation/walkthrough/chapter-03-part-2-toggle-single-balloon.md

-# Chapter #3 - Part #2 - Toggle Balloons
+# Chapter #3 - Part #2 - Toggle Single Balloon

-In this chapter I want the balloons to make a party, showing up randomly.
+In this chapter I want to start coltrolling balloon toggle.

 For this I want to do, in `src/components/Balloon/Balloon.jsx`: